sampoder/climatator/journal/_posts/2020-09-22-source-evaluation.md

 ### Currency

 This information is quite recent as the interview only took place on the 23rd of September and Lachlan is very involved with the latest trends.

+### Value

+I found it extremely valuable getting to speak to Lachlan, they’re a very good storyteller and their wisdom will help me succeed!

+They provided very detailed answers that they had put a lot of effort into.

+They have a lot of expirence with activism through technology.

+Whilst facts help me better understand the situation, Lachlan has provided me with one of the kind advice.
+I’m super grateful that they took the time to help out.